ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-Alright next utility I want to add is a function that checks if a character is
-horizontal whitespace.
-In part 2 we decided that a doc line can begin and end with any amount of
-horizontal whitespace, so we should probably have a function that checks
-whether a character satisfies the definition of horizontal whitespace.
+We are going to need to parse the whitespace at the start of lines (both before
+and after the "`//!`") and between TAG and NAME on a tag line.
-For our purposes we will say that horizontal whitespace is a tab,
+For our purposes we will say that horizontal whitespace is a tab, carriage
-carriage return, or space character.
+return, or space character.
-The horizontal whitespace checking function, `is_hspace`, is therefore just the
+The horizontal whitespace checking function, `is_hspace`, simply returns the
-logical or of checks for each of those characters.
+logical-or of the checks for each character.

 ```c
 static bool